 There are many species of wasps and hornets living in Florida, but three tend to cause the most problems for homeowners:

 Paper wasps create nests by mixing their saliva with plant matter to form a thin paper-like material.
 The wasps tend to build nests in areas out in the open, such as hanging from tree branches, eaves of houses, windowsills, and the corners of sheds and garages.

-A close relative of the yellow jacket, the bald-faced hornet has a white face and a black body.
-They tend to build nests above ground in large bushes, shrubbery, and in trees.
+The bald-faced hornet is a close relative of the yellow jacket with a white face and a black body.
+They tend to build nests above ground in large bushes, shrubbery, and trees.